bgonzalezMustang/automation/cadFileManagement/README.txt

         -You can edit this file in any text editor -Modify the builderCorrectSpellings dictionary in the json to include alternate spelling -Follow the naming convention in the other builders in the json file -Save the file to update changes
         -Restart the script to have changes take effect

+    -To change file structure
+        **NOTE** Use extreme caution when making changes to this json!!!
+Make a backup of the file in case there are unforseen issues!!
+        -Navigate to the json called scriptFolderPaths.json on the public user of the server at "S:Public/CAD CODE REFERENCE/scriptFolderPaths.json"
+        -You can edit this file in any text editor -Modify the scriptFolderPaths dictionary in the json to reflect the new file layout -Follow the naming convention in the other paths in the json file -Save the file to update changes
+        -Restart the script to have changes take effect